-Ref Description Pages of Code Detail CFO assessment and actions required Res ponsibilities of the Chief Finance O fficer and I Leadership Team A The leadership team is able to demonstrate that the services provided by the authority provide value for money 17/18 The authority has a clear and consistent understanding of what value for money means to it and its leadership team.
+Ref Description Pages of Code Detail CFO assessment and actions required Res ponsibilities of the Chief Finance Of fficer and l eadership Team A The leadership team is able to demonstrate that the services provided by the authority provide value for money 17/18 The authority has a clear and consistent understanding of what value for money means to it and its leadership team.
 There are suitable mechanisms in place to promote value for money at a corporate level and at the level of individual services.
-The authority is able to demonstrate the action that is has taken to promote value for money and what it has achieved.
 The Council has clear accountability and arrangements to deliver value for money.
 The Council has a Value for Money Statement that was refreshed in February 2021.
-This sets out why VFM is important and what the Council's approach to ensure delivery of VFM is, this includes: VFM is a key part of any business case submitted and all decision-making groups take decisions with a focus on VFM.
+This sets out why VFM is important and what the Council's approach to ensure delivery of VFM is, this includes: The authority is able to demonstrate the action that is has taken to promote value for money and what it has achieved.
+VFM is a key part of any business case submitted and all decision-making groups take decisions with a focus on VFM.
 Performance Scrutiny Committee reviews service and financial performance (against cost, performance, and satisfaction) on a quarterly basis and uses its remit to periodically review key (off target) services.
 Policy Scrutiny ensures that any changes to policy with financial aspects delivers VFM as part of the proposal - e.g. restructures, retention of discretionary services etc. The Annual Governance Statement focuses on all aspects of governance, but critically on processes around VFM in service provision Lincoln Project Management Model - this compulsory method of managing projects within the council contains key templates for financial assessments and risk management The MTFS delivers a robust financial plan through a rigorous budget setting process.
 One of the key objectives of the MTFS is to provide cost effective services which demonstrate value for money.